xemu-project/xemu-website/docs/docs/dev/index.md

 The xemu project generally (but not exclusively) follows the patch submission guidelines [established by the QEMU project](https://github.com/xemu-project/xemu/blob/master/docs/devel/submitting-a-patch.rst).

-By following these guidelines, your patches will be easier to review and increases the speed at which your work can be incorporated into the project.
+By following these guidelines, your patches will be easier to review and this increases the speed at which your work can be incorporated into the project.

 1. Patches must be submitted as Pull Requests on the xemu GitHub project at https://github.com/xemu-project/xemu.
 1. Patch authors should check to see if there is an open PR that addresses the same goal.